BabylonJS/Documentation/content/How_To/camera/camera_introduction.md

 The following optional `ArcRotateCamera` properties can also be handy:

-- **zoomToMouseLocation** - if set to `true` will cause mouse wheel to zoom in or out centered on current mouse location instead of the center of the target object.
-This makes it easy  to explore all corners of a large scene rather than just the center of it.
-Setting this has the side effect of taking over camera.target during mouse wheel zooming.
-Note that zoom to the mouse location means the camera is both zooming and doing a small amount of panning at the same time to keep that mouse location centered.
+- **zoomToMouseLocation** - if set to `true` will cause mouse wheel to zoom in or out centered on current mouse location instead of a fixed camera.target location.
+This makes it easy  to explore all corners of a large scene.
+Setting this means that the mouse wheel input controller will be changing the camera.target position during mouse wheel zooming.
+When this is `true` the zoom operation using the mouse wheel is doing both zooming and a small amount of panning at the same time.

 - **wheelDeltaPercentage** - if set to non-zero value will cause the zooming amount to be set to a percentage of the camera radius.
-This means the zoom slows down as you get closer to the target object which is nice because it means you can be more precise about camera placement while you explore the object up close.
+This means the zoom slows down as you get closer to the target object which is nice because it means you can be more precise about camera placement while you explore your object up close.

 ### Constructing an Arc Rotate Camera